 - 4.32 An Equalities Forum was established to inform and input to consultations undertaken during the development of the original RTS 2008-2023.
-The Equalities Forum also informed the development of the Partnership's initial Equalities Scheme and Action Plan which has now been superseded by the duty to publish a Mainstreaming Report, Equality Outcomes and associated progress reporting. - 4.33 As outlined in 4.2 and 4.4 above, engagement and consultation with the Equalities Forum and a wide range of equalities groupings informed the RTS 2015-2036 Refresh and associated EqIA.
-Following completion and approval of the RTS Refresh and updated RTS Delivery Plan it is the intention to review the scope and function of the Equalities Forum in line with the extended equalities duties and to contribute to, inform and influence the development of a new set of Equalities Outcomes, having regard to the Partnership's role in supporting Community Planning and emerging City Deals, for publication by April 2019.
+The Equalities Forum also informed the development of the Partnership's initial Equalities Scheme and Action Plan which has now been superseded by the duty to publish a Mainstreaming Report, Equality Outcomes and associated progress reporting. - 4.33 As outlined in 4.2 and 4.4 above, engagement and consultation with the Equalities Forum and a wide range of equalities groupings informed the RTS 2015-2036 Refresh and associated EIA.
+Following completion and approval of the RTS Refresh and updated RTS Delivery Plan it is the intention to review the membership, scope and function of the Equalities Forum in line with the extended equalities duties and to contribute to, inform and influence the development of a new set of Equalities Outcomes, having regard to the Partnership's role in supporting Community Planning, the approved City Deals and the consultation process for STPR2.